KhitrovMaksim/students/README.md

 - Creat backend app (FastAPI, Python)
 - Creat pipeline ( -> GitHub -> GitHub Actions -> Docker)
 # Server setup
+Host - in the email
 ## Ansible role Docker
 An Ansible Role that installs Docker and Docker Compose on the server.
 ## Ansible role MySQL
 Installs and configures MySQL 8.0 on the server.
+DB Name - Students
+DB User - teacher
+DB Password - in the email
 ## Ansible role SSH
 This role performs some basic security configuration on the server.
 It attempts to:
 - Install software to monitor bad SSH access (fail2ban)